OpenTier/STAIRS/monitoring/grafana/README.md

 # Grafana Monitoring Setup

-This directory contains the complete Grafana monitoring setup for the Open Tier Platform, providing comprehensive visualization and alerting for vehicle fleet management, infrastructure monitoring, and system logs.
+This directory contains the complete Grafana monitoring setup for the Open Tier Platform, providing comprehensive visualization and alerting for device fleet management, infrastructure monitoring, and system logs.

 ## Overview

-Grafana is configured as the primary visualization and alerting platform, integrating with multiple data sources to provide real-time insights into vehicle telemetry, system performance, and operational status.
+Grafana is configured as the primary visualization and alerting platform, integrating with multiple data sources to provide real-time insights into device telemetry, system performance, and operational status.

 ## Configuration